Skip to main content

 Adding joins in your models

-Joins are defined at the same level as your model parameters in your YAML file.
+Joins are defined at the same level as the model parameters in your YAML file.

 version: 2